-Brighton and Hove Energy Services Co-op (BHESCo) have been commissioned to prepare a feasibility study for five public buildings in the village and to assess the potential of reducing their CO2 emissions through energy savings and renewable energy technologies.
-These buildings are:
+Brighton and Hove Energy Services Co-op (BHESCo) were commissioned to prepare a feasibility study for five public buildings in the village and to assess the potential of reducing their CO2 emissions through energy savings and renewable energy technologies.
+These buildings were:

 - Henfield Leisure Centre

 - St Peter’s Church

 - Henfield Haven